Creating an external site collection with anonymous access

 In order for JungleMail to track opens, clicks, and subscriptions of external users or users connecting via external or mobile devices, you will need to place JungleMail Tracker Web Part and JungleMail Subscription Web Part on an external SharePoint site collection with anonymous access.
 In this tutorial, you will learn how to create such a site.

-Note: if you are using JungleMail as an internal communication tool, it is not necessary to create an external site collection.
+If you are using JungleMail as an internal communication tool, it is not necessary to create an external site collection.
 You can put JungleMail Subscription Web Part and JungleMail Tracker Web Part in separate pages in your internal site collection.
 Just make sure that your recipients have read access to the pages with the web parts and that this SharePoint site has been added to the Local Intranet zone in Internet Explorer security settings.

 1. Create a new web application